 Putting this work into practice by introducing the first university menopause policy in the UK, and helping employers understand why being menopause friendly is urgent and important.

 Paul Sesay is the Founder and CEO of the Inclusive Top 50 UK Employers, National Diversity Awards, Excellence in Diversity Awards and The Diversity Group.

-With over ten years’ experience within the Diversity, Equality and Inclusion sector, Paul has worked with some of the largest organisations in the world on their diversity and inclusion and has also worked within local communities to help people from various backgrounds to achieve and empower disadvantaged groups throughout the UK.
+With over ten years’ experience within the Diversity, Equality and Inclusion sector, Paul has worked with some of the largest organisations in the world on their diversity and inclusion.

 Ex-Chief Constable Sue Fish OBE introduced the first menopause policy into a police force in 2017, during her 30-year policing career.

 She’s passionate about menopause and leadership, encouraging all employers to take menopause awareness, education and support seriously.